Sweet Lucia

 *

 The host of WGBX is sipping coffee, driving to his second job.
 He’s still pissed about being lectured by that white bitch.
 He takes a big breath and relaxes his forearms.
-His granny would tell him to swallow the bitter herb, never chew.
+His granny would tell him to swallow bitter herbs, never chew.

 He takes the last swig of coffee and pulls into a parking spot.
 A few more years of working two jobs until he can retire early with his boyfriend, hopefully somewhere tropical.
 Serenity to accept, courage to change, wisdom to know the difference, he prays aloud, collecting his stuff before heading in.